 Over the years the DMA’s annual event has become like an old friend that I check in with every few years to see what has changed, learn what I can, then go my separate way until we can meet again.
 This relationship has been going on in this way since 1997.
 Marketing technology was being developed.
 It was a time when nearly 10,000 sales and marketing people descended to take over a city.
 We took over Chicago that week, working the booth all day then going to parties around the city all night.
 Natural History Museum, Navy Pier, Sears Tower.
 We saw it all.
 We didn’t care about the customer journey or experience then, we were focused on creating 1:1 marketing and defining CRM.
 Those were the baby steps of marketing technology.

-The secret about the DMA’s annual conference is you can learn anything about marketing you need to know, and you can find many of the data/marketing vendors you might need in one place.
+The secret about the DMA’s annual conference is you can learn anything about marketing you need to know, and you can find many of the data/marketing vendors you might need in one place, have a look at how to manage your data.

 It’s been five years since my last DMA and this year I was lucky enough to attend for a day in Los Angeles.
 One day wasn’t enough, but I worked hard to make the most of it.
 This time my old friend had changed a lot.
 It had a completely revamped format and a new name “&Then”.